-In consideration of the capital raising, referral, due diligence and other services the Agent performs for and on behalf of the Corporation, the Corporation will pay to the Agent an annual agent's fee (the "Agent's Fee") in an amount equal to 0.4% per annum of the Assets and Liability Management (as defined above), calculated and paid monthly in arrears.

-The Agent will also be entitled to a commission in connection with the sale of Shares under the Offering.
-See "Commissions and Referral Fees Payable."
+Series 1 Preferred Shares Series 2 Preferred Shares Agent's Fee In consideration of the capital Series 2 Preferred Shares are not raising, referral, due diligence and subject to an agent's fee, as they other services the Agent performs are distributed through third- for and on behalf of the party Exempt Market Dealers Corporation, the Corporation will (EMDs) pay to the Agent an annual agent's fee (the "Agent's Fee") in an amount equal to 0.4% per annum of the Assets and Liability Management (as defined above), calculated and paid monthly in arrears.
+Commission The Agent will also be entitled to a No commission is payable in commission in connection with respect of Series 2 Preferred the sale of Shares under the Shares, which are only distributed Offering.
+See "Commissions and through third-party Exempt Referral Fees Payable."
+Market Dealers (EMDs).